aarondesires/portfolio/other/read.md

-# this folder is for other projects I did that do not include coding
+### this folder is for other projects I did that include art